ncanderson/pean-rsvp/README.md

 https://auth0.com/blog/real-world-angular-series-part-2/#features
 set up PG connection, use in place of all mongodb connections

+Don't define models in the service, just pass JSON up.
+Define models in angular, and let the client handle serialization: https://dpopescu.me/2016/10/31/using-ts-serializer-to-serialize-and-deserialize-json-objects/

 # PeanRsvp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.